zxc85250/intro-to-python/README.md

 The course breakdown is as follows:

 ## Session 0 - Fundamentals
-• Operating systems
+• Operating systems (OS)
 • Command-line interface (CLI)
+• Bourne Again SHell (Bash)
-• Source control management (SCM) - Global information tracker (Git)
+• Source control management (SCM) - Git
 • Integrated development environment (IDE)
-• Kanban
 • Markdown

-This session introduces students to operating systems, how developers work collaboratively, how to use the computer via the command-line interface.
-They also learn about how developers use IDEs to make their life easier, how kanban boards maximize efficiency and help visualize your work, and how to write simple formatted documents.
+This session introduces students to operating systems, how developers work collaboratively and how to use the computer via the command-line interface.
+They also learn about how developers use IDEs to make their life easier and how to write simple formatted documents using Markdown.

 ## Session 1 & 2 – Getting started with Python
 •	Intro to programming